Dirtynerdyx/Dirtynerdyx/README.md

 - 👋 Hi, I’m @Dirtynerdyx
 - 👀 I’m interested in ...
+All things dirty and nerdy
 - 🌱 I’m currently learning ...
-Too much at one time
+Too much at one time but rn it's Markdown and some web admi.
+Stuff
 - 💞️ I’m looking to collaborate on ...
-Some solo projects
+Anything I can learn from
 - 📫 How to reach me ...
+If all is Workin xnerdcore.us

 <!---
 Dirtynerdyx/Dirtynerdyx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.